oscbyspro/Numberick/README.md

 ``NBKDoubleWidth`` models a trivial `UInt` collection, where `UInt` is an unsigned machine word.
 It contains at least two words, and its word count is always a power of two.
 This layout enables direct machine word access.
+The exact count depends on the platform's architecture.
+You should, therefore, use properties like `startIndex` and `endIndex` instead of hard-coded indices.

 ```
 // Int256 and UInt256, as constructed on a 64-bit platform: